Custom Species: Revisting Urchins

 Versatile: One choice here really works to give an Urchin the other traits: Magic Initiate: Druid.
 With that we can select two Cantrips and one 1st Level spell.
 Select Messenger and Speak with Animals.
 The second cantrip is up to you but Magic Stone can help with using a sling, a favored weapon, or Guidance or Resistance are generally useful spells.

-For Ghil, I went a different direction, in order to give him abilities I want him to have as a sorcerer.
+For Ghil, I went a different direction, in order to give him abilities that represent the effects the experiments performed on him had.

-His Proficiency is Insight (he will get Perception another way) and then I gave him Magic Initiate: Wizard and selected Message, True Strike, and Mage Armor.
+His Proficiency is Insight (he will get Perception another way) and then I gave him Magic Initiate: Wizard and selected Friends, Message, and False Life.
 Still giving him Message gives him at least one of the traits of the Urchin people, but as you will see, his upbringing, his nurture overruled his nature.

 Ghil’s Background